 High-pressure shunts (those at the ventricular or great artery level) become apparent several days to a few weeks after birth; low-pressure shunts (atrial septal defects) become apparent considerably later.
 If untreated, elevated pulmonary blood flow and pulmonary artery pressure may lead to pulmonary vascular disease and eventually Eisenmenger syndrome (see Eisenmenger Syndrome).
 Large left-to-right shunts (eg, large ventricular septal defect [VSD], patent ductus arteriosus [PDA]) cause excess pulmonary blood flow and volume overload, which may lead to signs of HF and during infancy often result in failure to thrive.
 A large left-to-right shunt also decreases lung compliance, leading to frequent lower respiratory tract infections.

 Blood flow is obstructed, causing a pressure gradient across the obstruction.
 The resulting pressure overload proximal to the obstruction may cause ventricular hypertrophy and HF.
 The most obvious manifestation is a heart murmur, which results from turbulent flow through the obstructed (stenotic) point.
-Examples are congenital aortic stenosis, which accounts for 3 to 6% of congenital heart anomalies, and congenital pulmonary stenosis, which accounts for 8 to 12% (for both, see Valvular Disorders).
+Examples are congenital aortic stenosis, which accounts for 3 to 6% of congenital heart anomalies, and congenital pulmonary stenosis, which accounts for 8 to 12% (for both, see Overview of Cardiac Valvular Disorders).

 Varying amounts of deoxygenated venous blood are shunted to the left heart (right-to-left shunt), reducing systemic arterial O 2 saturation.
 If there is > 5 g/dL of deoxygenated Hb, cyanosis results.
 Detection of cyanosis may be delayed in infants with dark pigmentation.
 Complications of persistent cyanosis include polycythemia, clubbing, thromboembolism (including stroke), bleeding disorders, brain abscess, and hyperuricemia.
 Hypercyanotic spells can occur in infants with unrepaired tetralogy of Fallot (see Tetralogy of Fallot).